benvalkin/wtf-is-forge/netcalls.md

     );

     // here is where you tell your mod to start listening for your custom packet.
 Make sure you do this for all your custom packets at some point when your mod starts up.
-    // If you don't register your packet with INSTANCE.registerMessage public static void RegisterMessages()
+    // If you don't register your packet with INSTANCE.registerMessage(), you will probably get some sort of errors about Unidentified Packets (or maybe nothing will happen) public static void RegisterMessages()
     {
         INSTANCE.registerMessage(